Non-standard confidence sets for ratios and tipping points with applications to dynamic panel data

 We study estimation uncertainty when the object of interest contains one or more ratios of parameters.
-The ratio of parameters is a discontinuous parameter transformation; it has been shown that traditional confidence intervals often fail to cover this true ratio with very high probability.
+The ratio of parameters is a discontinuous parameter transformation; it has been shown that traditional confidence intervals often fail to cover a true ratio with reliable probability.
 Constructing confidence sets for ratios using Fieller's method is a viable solution as the method can avoid the discontinuity problem.
-This paper proposes an extension of the multivariate Fieller method beyond standard estimators, focusing on asymptotically mixed normal estimators that commonly arise in dynamic panel polynomial regression with persistent covariates.
-We discuss the cases where the underlying estimators converge to various distributions, depending on the persistence level of the covariates.
-We show that the asymptotic distribution of the pivotal statistic used for constructing a Fieller's condence set remains a standard Chi-squared distribution regardless of rates of convergence, thus the rates are being `self-normalized' and can be unknown.
-A simulation study illustrates the finite sample properties of the proposed method in a dynamic polynomial panel.
-Our method is demonstrated to work well in small samples, even when the persistence coefficient is unity.
+This paper proposes an extension of the multivariate Fieller method beyond standard contexts, focusing on asymptotically mixed normal estimators that commonly arise in dynamic regressions with persistent covariates.
+We show that the asymptotic distribution of the pivotal statistic used for constructing a Fieller's confidence set remains a standard Chi-squared; and in many instances, the Wald-type test statistic 'self-normalizes' and thus the rates of convergence need not be known.
+An extensive simulation study illustrates the finite sample properties of the proposed method using both the Pooled Mean Group (PMG) estimator and Arellano and Bond's (1991) (AnB) estimator in a dynamic polynomial panel regression.
+Our method is demonstrated to work well in small samples, even in some persistent contexts.

 |Keywords||Delta Method, Dynamic Polynomial Panels, Fieller's Theorem, Ratios of Parameters, The Arellano and BondMmethod, The Pooled Mean Group (PMG) Estimator, Wald-Type Tests|